Vauxoo/maintainer-tools/README.md

     - `CW0002` Delete vim comment.
     - `CW0003` Coding comment, should use `# coding: utf-8`.
 (Replace)
     - `CW0004` Missing coding comment.
 (Insert)
+    - `CW0005` Wrong Version Format.

 More info of original autopep8 [here](https://pypi.python.org/pypi/autopep8/)

 You can rename snake_case to CamelCase with next command:

     $ oca-autopep8 -ri --select=CW0001 PATH

 You can delete vim comment

     $ oca-autopep8 -ri --select=CW0002,W391 PATH

 You can fix coding comment with next command:

     $ oca-autopep8 -ri --select=CW0003,CW0004 PATH

+You can fix wrong version format (x.y to 8.0.0.0.0)

+    $ oca-autopep8 -ri --select=CW0005 PATH

+If you want to change manifest version default, you need to set MANIFEST_VERSION environtment variable, for example:

+    $ export MANIFEST_VERSION=9.0.0.0.0

 ## Developers